Phantasma Trading 4.6% Higher This Week (SOUL)

-Phantasma (CURRENCY:SOUL) traded down 3.8% against the dollar during the 24-hour period ending at 14:00 PM Eastern on August 30th.
-One Phantasma coin can currently be bought for about $0.27 or 0.00000564 BTC on exchanges.
-During the last seven days, Phantasma has traded 4.6% higher against the dollar.
-Phantasma has a total market cap of $28.01 million and $327,475.00 worth of Phantasma was traded on exchanges in the last 24 hours.
+Phantasma (CURRENCY:SOUL) traded 3.8% lower against the US dollar during the 24 hour period ending at 12:00 PM Eastern on August 31st.
+One Phantasma coin can now be bought for approximately $0.27 or 0.00000564 BTC on popular exchanges.
+Phantasma has a market cap of $28.01 million and approximately $327,475.00 worth of Phantasma was traded on exchanges in the last day.
+In the last week, Phantasma has traded 4.6% higher against the US dollar.

 - Cosmos (ATOM) traded 3.6% higher against the dollar and now trades at $21.26 or 0.00043576 BTC.